atakumi-global/atakumi-bubble-chat/README.md

 ### Expected Response

-Your webhook should respond with an array containing the output:
+Your webhook should respond with one of the following formats.
+The widget will automatically detect and extract the message:

+#### Format 1: Array with output field (Recommended)
 ```json
 [
   {